 3GPP approach to new 5G core network architecture (5G NSA and 5G SA)

 It is gonna happen for the first time in the mobile industry, that the core network and ISP connectivity will become a bottleneck in the network latency case when the new 5G NG radio solution will be very efficient in latency delivery.
 Based on IUT-R assumptions, clearly, we can see it requires a change in the Core network architecture to support case mMTC and URLCC.

 3GPP, following network operators’ suggestions, defined the 5G core network standard based on three different phases:

 - “early Rel-15 drop” so-called Non-standalone NR (NSA NR) which allows the connection of NR base station (called gNB) to existing Evolved Packet Core network (EPC).

 - “regular Rel-15 freeze” so-called standalone NR (SA NR), competently new core network architecture with new functions and interfaces, intended to support connection only of gNBs.

-The first phase, “early Rel-15 drop” was designed to help launch first 5G networks already in 2019-2020, based on existing core network nodes.
+The first phase, “early Rel-15 drop” was designed to help launch the first 5G networks already in 2019-2020, based on existing core network nodes.
 It requires mainly software modifications into existing core network elements.
 This drop was in that case answer to the first part of the question.
-It is an early phase solution, not ready to support all the ITU-R cases.
+It is an early-phase solution, not ready to support all the ITU-R cases.

 “regular Rl-15 drop” defining new architecture SA NR standards was approved by 3GPP Release 15 just in Q1 2019.
 This standard is delivering a completely new solution into the operator’s garage, but not the final one, as 3GPP Release 16 will be defining new elements of service function to support URLLC products.